Depression and Anxiety

-The Royal College of Psychiatrists have developed a smart phone app with masses of resources giving advice and information about mental health problems, how to underrstand them and the treatments strategies available.
+The Royal College of Psychiatrists have developed a website with masses of resources giving advice and information about mental health problems, how to understand them and the treatments strategies available.

 Help for recovery from depression and anxiety disorders

-- You can self-refer or your GP can refer you for psychological therapies- Time to Talk
+Psychological Therapies - You can self-refer or your GP can refer you to Time to Talk

-- GP Referral to the Assessment and Treatment Service (ATS) is at Chapel Street in Chichester.
-Referral to the ATS is needed when depression or anxiety is not responding to GP based treatment or if the problem is more severe or complicated or where the illness is causing the person to be a risk to them selves or others.
+GP Referral to the Assessment and Treatment Service (ATS) is at Chapel Street in Chichester.
+Referral is needed when depression or anxiety is not responding to GP-based treatment or if the problem is more severe or complicated or where the illness is causing the person to be a risk to them selves or others.

-- Support for people who have survived sexual violence Lifecentre
+- for people who have survived sexual violence Lifecentre

-- Help with alcohol or substance misuse CGL
+- for help with alcohol or substance misuse CGL

-- Samaritans phone what ever your going through any time any day for free support tel 116 123
+Samaritans Phone 116 123, what ever you are going through, any time any day, for free support.

 The Sussex Mental Healthline is a telephone service offering support and information to anyone experiencing mental health problems including stress, anxiety and depression.